 The college will plant 50 trees on its four campuses in Warwick, Lincoln, Providence and Newport.
 Dignitaries will be invited for this special campus beautification event.

-CCRI and President Ray Di Pasquale will celebrate the college’s 50th commencement with a special keynote speaker and recognition of the first graduating class at the Vincent A. Cullen Field House at the Knight Campus.
+CCRI and President Ray Di Pasquale celebrated the college's 50th commencement by recognizing the first graduating class at the Vincent A. Cullen Field House at the Knight Campus.
+CCRI awarded 1,856 associate degrees and certificates and Bill Flanagan Jr., son of the college's first president, delivered the keynote speech, while student speaker Elizabeth Husted and a number of dignitaries also addressed the graduates.